citp/privacy-policy-historical/a/at/atl/atlaseforex.com.md

 ## Information collected

-When you sign up for a demo or live account with Atlas eForex , the following information about you (“Your Data”) will be collected and stored for administrative, service related and/or legal purposes:
+When you sign up for a demo or live account with ACFX, the following information about you (“Your Data”) will be collected and stored for administrative, service related and/or legal purposes:

-  * Personal information, such as names, addresses, personal registration number and e-mail addresses etc (“Personal Information”)., and
+  * Personal information, such as names, addresses, personal registration number and e-mail addresses etc (“Personal Information”), and
   * Financial information (“Financial Information”) for credit assessment.
   * Website traffic pattern information and IP addresses.